Skirlez/cate-bossfight-gm/README.md

 A remake of https://scratch.mit.edu/projects/579835309/ in GameMaker.
 Honestly I don't really know why I did this.
 It was pretty fun.
 I tried to be accurate to the original, as long as it was fun to play and as long as it was even possible.
-Due to the way scratch operates, It's very hard to faithfully recreate things 1:1 in GMS2.
+Due to the way scratch operates, It's very hard to faithfully recreate things 1:1 in GameMaker.

 99% of the game's image assets are not mine.
-All of the image assets are copied directly from the Scratch game, and so is some of the movement code, so obviously huge credits to
-Wildy (https://scratch.mit.edu/users/WildyOhok/) who made the Scratch game.
+All of the image assets are copied directly from the Scratch game (barring the bandage, from https://clipground.com/images/bandage-clip-art-11.jpg) and so is some of the movement code, so obviously huge credits to Wildy (https://scratch.mit.edu/users/WildyOhok/) who made the Scratch game.
 There is also Snvyv (https://scratch.mit.edu/users/snvyv/) who created "Cate" (no remixes) which eventually lead to the bossfight, plus Vity6 (https://scratch.mit.edu/users/vity6/) and Bloccjo (https://scratch.mit.edu/users/bloccjo/) who participated in remixing "Cate".